rootchips/chips.my/_pages/about.md

 title: About
 ---

-I'm Roslan Saidi, a software engineer based in Malaysia.
+I am Roslan Saidi, a software engineer hailing from Malaysia.

-As a Software Engineer with expertise in Laravel (PHP) and Phoenix (Elixir) frameworks for API development, and NuxtJS for frontend, I specialize in building performant and scalable web applications.
-Throughout my career, I have worked on various projects, ranging from small startups to large enterprises, where I have applied my skills to develop custom solutions that meet the unique needs of each business.
+As a Software Engineer with expertise in Laravel (PHP) and Phoenix (Elixir) frameworks for API development and Nuxt for frontend development.
+My speciality lies in building performant and scalable applications, which I have successfully delivered for various projects throughout my career - ranging from small startups to large enterprises.

-In addition to my technical skills, I have extensive experience with AWS, including EC2, S3, and Lambda, and have successfully deployed and managed complex systems on the cloud.
-Currently, I'm expanding my skill set by learning Go, and I'm excited to apply this new knowledge to build more robust and efficient software.
+Apart from my technical skills, I possess extensive experience with AWS services including EC2, S3, Lambda, and have proficiently deployed and managed complex systems on the cloud.
+Currently, I am expanding my skillset by learning Go, and I am thrilled to apply this newfound knowledge to build more robust and efficient software.

-I am constantly learning new technologies and techniques to stay on top of the latest trends in software engineering, and I am passionate about building high-quality, maintainable code that delivers real value to end-users.
+I am always on the lookout for new technologies and techniques to keep up with the latest trends in software engineering.
+My passion lies in creating high-quality and maintainable code that provides real value to the end-users.

 You can reach me on the internet:
 * [Github](https://github.com/rootchips)